 Andrew Mellon's Relationship with Henry Clay Frick, The Johnstown Flood, and Beyond:

-As for his part in the aftermath of the Johnstown Flood, Mellon gave $1,000 for the relief effort, but, adhering to the Club's official policy, made no public comment about it.
-While no real records exist to verify this, Mellon must have been quite ensconced at the SFF&HC, in addition to the business connections listed above; he was a friend of Club member Benjamin Franklin Jones.
+As for his part in the aftermath of the Johnstown Flood, Mellon gave $1,000 for the relief effort, but, adhering to the Club's official policy, made no public comment about the disaster.
+In addition to the fellow club member's with whom Andrew had business connections with listed above, he was also a friend of Club member Benjamin Franklin Jones.
 The Mellon family publicly supported H.C.
 Frick in the 1892 Battle of Homestead.

 Upon their divorce, things could have turned nasty between Andrew and Nora and thus, trickled down to their children, but Andrew refused to let things get this low.
 "Encouraged and emboldened by letters and telegrams from Curphey extravagantly proclaiming his love for her, Nora began a concerted campaign to turn her children against their father.
 On his daily visits to them in the morning and evening, on his way to and from work, Ailsa seemed much colder, Paul once hit him with a stick, and Nora would always remain in the room, offering caustic and belittling remarks about him.
 Though hurt and mortified, Andrew refused to respond in kind and he never spoke ill of his wife in his children's presence, then or thereafter."
 The divorce trial was held May 20-21, 1912, Nora was found guilty on July 3.
 Andrew, then, had authority over the children; Nora could see them, but Andrew had to give permissions.
 Altogether, divorce cost Mellon $100,000 or $2 million in today's money.
 "In any event, with custody of his children for two-thirds of each year, and responsibility for all the major decisions concerning their welfare, Andrew had his hands full….In the early twentieth century, male millionaires (indeed males in general) were not closely involved with child-rearing, but Mellon's diary from 1912 to 1915 shows that he devoted much effort and thought to the task, spending a great deal of time with Ailsa and Paul and genuinely delighting in their company.
 'Glorious day with children,' is one typical entry.
 He rode and drove with them in the summer, he went sledding with them in the winter, he bought them dogs and ponies and birds, and he played hide-and-seek in the evenings.
 On Sundays, he took them to East Liberty Presbyterian Church, on other days to the zoo and the circus, and there were trips to New York and to Atlantic City, which was a rather more wholesome and exclusive seaside resort than it is now.
 On birthdays and at Christmas, he lavished them with presents-a ring, a watch, a camera, and perfume for Ailsa; a train set, a bicycle, a toy gun, and a typewriter for Paul-and he was unfailingly attentive to such Yuletide rituals as trimming the tree and filling their stockings.
 As W.L.
 Mellon recalled, Andrew 'entered wholeheartedly and with touching delight into every compartment of their lives.'
 They were at this time, the 'bedrock' of his existence."
 Mellon sold the drab house at 5052 Forbes Street and bought a home on Woodland Road. "[During the Treasury years] Both Ailsa and Paul (when he was on vacation from Choate) divided their time between their father's apartment in Washington and their mothers farm on the Hudson.
 Now that all four of them were away from the tainted Pittsburgh environment, relations between Andrew and Nora became much easier."